 - Organizational security policies and procedures

-- Overall policies for the design and use of adequate documents and records
+- Overall policies for the design and use of adequate documents records

 - Procedures and practices to ensure adequate safeguards over access

-- Physical and logical security policies for all data centers and IT resources
+- Physical security policies for all data centers and IT resources

 - Processing accomplishes the designed and correct task